Every parent’s dream is that their kids will love to learn. We want them to be inquisitive, not just in school but also in their day-to-day lives.

 As mentioned earlier – the Doodle Crate is perfectly age-appropriate for older teens and adults (like parents!).
 Hands-on creatives will get projects working in clay, wood, wax among other mediums.
 I could see this being a perfect stress reliever for a college student that needs a break from studying to work with their hands.

 Creation Crate is primarily targeted at older learners – though some middle schoolers could probably handle the projects on their own.
 As always, it depends on the person.
-Their 2.0 launch is about to happen shortly so there may be a few changes – if so I’ll update this article to let you know.
+Expect to taking on Stem concepts and sharpen critical thinking while learning coding and electronics.

 The current program involves hands-on electronics and programming experience through an Ardunio and using a breadboard, wires, and components.
-It’s great for adventurous middle-school children all the way through adults.
+It’s great introduction to electronics for adventurous middle-school children all the way through adults.

 What I particularly like about this program is the flexibility of the platform – there are so many fun things you can build with an Ardunio that there no ceiling where you eventually become too experienced and outgrow it.
 As an example, here’s a Halloween prop I created this year on my own – but any child could create the same thing after learning using CreationCrate for a while and applying the knowledge elsewhere.